klojang4j/klojang-templates/README.md

 _Klojang Templates_ is a Java templating API written with two goals in mind:

 1. Writing templates should be so simple that there is essentially no learning curve.
-2. Provide a rich en flexible API for populating the templates that more than compensates for their simplicity.
+2. The API used to populate the templates, by contrast, should be rich, flexible and elegant, and more than make up for the simplicity of the templates.

 In short: leverage the skills of Java programmers, rather than make them learn a whole new skill.

-This solidly places _Klojang Templates_ in the _Zero Logic Templates_ camp of
+This solidly places _Klojang Templates_ in the _Zero-Logic Templates_ camp of
 templating approaches, alongside, for example, [Mustache](http://mustache.github.io/) &#8212; and on opposite sides of a template engine like [Thymeleaf](https://www.thymeleaf.org/).